 May 7th: Praise be to God!!!

-Like many of his generation, Bergman kept a diary in which he documented personal issues, but also referenced political developments and general matters.
-Bergman wrote his diary entries in German, but used a shorthand method, widely used at the time among speakers of German and other languages.
+Like many of his generation, Bergmann kept a diary in which he documented personal issues, but also referenced political developments and general matters.
+Bergmann wrote his diary entries in German, but used a shorthand method, widely used at the time among speakers of German and other languages.
 The use of shorthand enabled very quick writing, but it has become something of a secret code, as today we are barely able to decipher it.
-Luckily, Samuel Hugo Bergman’s widow, Else, together with a number of other individuals, deciphered his journals and copied the texts into ordinary German.
+Luckily, Samuel Hugo Bergmann’s widow, Else, together with a number of other individuals, deciphered his journals and copied the texts into ordinary German.

 A selection from the diaries was published in Germany in 1985.
 The original diaries are located, together with other writings and documents, in the Samuel Hugo Bergmann Archive in the Archives Department of the National Library of Israel.